Hugo-C/jarm-online/README.md

 ## Setup
 API/GUI can be setup via [docker](docker-compose.yml).
-To run the service for production, simply use:
+To run the service, simply use:
 ```shell
 docker-compose up
 ```
+A full set up from scratch can be used via ansible with [ansible_playbook.yml](ansible_playbook.yml) (tested on ubuntu 22.04.1 LTS minimal)
 For development see [GUI's README](jarm_online_gui/README.md) to spinup the GUI locally and leverage auto-reload.

 ## API Endpoints